 Toni Zuccheri Membrane Wall Lamps

-Materials: Clear and opaque/white hand-blown crystal Murano glass.
+Materials: Clear hand blown crystal Murano glass.
 Made in the form of a globe with a white “membrane” inside.
-Chromed metal.
-Bakelite sockets.
+Chromed metal (iron) tube and ring.
+Bakelite E27 socket.

 Height: 38 cm / 14.96”